rakibHosen0/react-auth/README.md

 # Add google and github sign up features

-## create account and login option
+## create account and login option with firebase authentication

 ### Add a google map

-I have done previous assignment well in time but due to my health issue this assignment did not complete properly.